jadecobra/python_tdd_exercises/source/exceptions/exception_handling/exception_handling_tests.rst

 When an :ref:`error<how to test that an Exception is raised>` happens in Python_, an :ref:`Exception<how to test that an Exception is raised>` is raised to stop the program_, this means nothing past the line that caused the :ref:`error<how to test that an Exception is raised>` will run.

 It is useful because there is a problem that must be solved for the program_ to continue.
-It  it is a problem when it causes the program_ to stop early.
+It is a problem when it causes the program_ to stop early.

 What if I want to test that a program_ raises an :ref:`Exception<how to test that an Exception is raised>`?
 If the :ref:`Exception<how to test that an Exception is raised>` is raised, the test will not continue past the line that caused it.